xyliatgithub/IntroCrypto2024/Lab 2/readme.md

 ## Lab Notices
 * You can skip **Tasks 1, 6.2, 6.3 and 7**– frequency analysis against monoalphabetic substitution cipher and programming using the crypto library.
 This will reduce some workload.
 * Container setup is not required.
-You may ignore the *2 Lab Environment* of the lab manual.
+You may ignore section *2 Lab Environment* of the lab manual.
 * The original image, [pic_original.bmp](https://raw.githubusercontent.com/xyliatgithub/IntroCrypto2024/main/Lab%202/pic_original.bmp), is available in this GitHub repository.
 It is the image mentioned for Task 3.
 * You can use any **bmp file** you found for Task 3 as long as you can see the differences between it is ECB and CBC encrypted.
 Though [lena](https://github.com/Yu-Tsern/EN.650.658/blob/master/lab/lena_color.gif) is the standard testing image, it is not a good choice in this lab due to its complexity.
 Use some simple image that has large areas of same colors instead, such as [legoshi.bmp](https://raw.githubusercontent.com/xyliatgithub/IntroCrypto2024/main/Lab%202/legoshi.bmp).
 The header of pictures encrypted by ECB and CBC should be the same.
 * For Task 5, you should consider the decryption processes for ECB, CBC, CFB and OFB.